People Fighting Recognition

 interval_capture

 Interval time between 2 frames/snapshots within the same sequential frames/snapshot.
-Unit in second
+Unit in second.
+The configuration only works when images_num is above 1.

 Last updated